 No major migratory routes or corridors have been designated through the project site.
-The property and neighboring properties are fenced and/or developed with residential uses which precludes use of the area as a migratory wildlife corridor for large mammals, including migratory deer.
+The property and neighboring properties are fenced which precludes use of the area as a migratory wildlife corridor for large mammals, including migratory deer.
 However, the site may facilitate home range and dispersal movement of resident wildlife species, including birds, small mammals and other wildlife.
-However, with development of Parcels 1 and 2, the majority of the site would remain vacant.
+However, the development of residences and outbuildings on Parcels 1 through 4 would preserve the majority of the property for agricultural purposes.
 Thus, existing use of the site for migratory purposes would not be precluded.